angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 string, list, map, or maybe a function.

-Applications often define configuration objects with lots of small facts (like the title of the application or the address of a web API endpoint).
+Applications often define configuration objects with lots of small facts (like the title of the app or the address of a web API endpoint).
 They can be **[Map][]** literals such as this one:

 <?code-excerpt "lib/src/app_config.dart (excerpt)" region="config" title?>